influenist/Mi-NB-Gaming-Laptop-MacOS/Mi-NB-Air-125-7y-Series/README.md

 - i5 7y54 4 GB / 8 GB

 ## Step 1 - Get Access to Mac OS
 To create a MacOS usb installer you will first need either access to a Mac which runs macOS.
-If you do not have one, find a friend who does!
+If you do not have one, please follow the windows recovery method from Hackintosh-Forum.de as noted below.

 ## Step 2 - Creating the macOS Installer
 [How to make a USB flash drive installer for macOS](https://hackintosher.com/guides/make-macos-flash-drive-installer/) (Hackintosher)